 Dikran had a stunned look on his face, while the other members of the Synod wore horror-stricken expressions.
 Dikran cast a quick glance at Zeroun before indicating the doors should be shut.

-Stepping forward to the podium, he raised his hand to signal the choir.
+As he stepped forward to the podium, he signaled the choir.
 A trumpet always played after the horn to reflect the holy voice.
 Now the trumpet player began a haunting melody that reverberated throughout Leena’s soul.
 When he finished, the congregation remained mute.

 Dikran, his expression stony, spoke into the microphone.
 “Our opening of the holy chamber this year was symbolic.
 The sacred horn, after so many years of continuous use, has required a cleansing in sacramental water.
 We have blown the trumpet in its stead.
 It is Lothar’s will that this be done.
 Hear us, Holy One, and awaken from your rest.”